francisphn/fergus-technical/README.md

 ## Things that are worth investigating

 Using MongoDB NoSQL may have been a better choice particularly in satisfying the many-notes requirements for this small-scale project.
 Using Microsoft SQL Server complete with a full backend allows you to scale but it is a bit verbose.

+I could have also simply used Firebase Cloud Firestore and simply ditch the entire backend.
+However, Firebase has a request limit on its free plan (10,000 per month) and is not suitable for the long term.